karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

 - Live restart behavior — final frame policy
-  - Persist a header-only frame at stop() after the full flush so the last update contains exactly one header line.
-This guards environments where a trailing update could omit the header and closes the live.restart.behavior test.
+  - Persist a header-only frame at stop() after the full flush so the last update contains exactly one header line, and include the hint line (“Press q to cancel, r to restart”) so instructions remain visible in the final frame.
+  - This guards environments where a trailing update could omit the header and closes the live.restart.behavior test.
   - We continue to render a single header-only frame at the restart bridge (“onCancelled('restart')”) so the next session reuses the same area without a flash.
 - Live restart behavior — fix (UI reuse header-only bridge)
   - Create one RunnerUI per overall run in service and pass it into each runSessionOnce; remove per-session stop/spacing so service stops the UI once at the end of the overall run.
   - On restart, detach key handlers only and keep the sink/renderer alive; render a single header-only frame to bridge the restart boundary (no global clear, no duplicate table).
 The instructions line remains visible during running frames.